fastmonkeys/dev-guide/docs/python.rst

 - Index all foreign keys

-- Calculate things as close to database as possible.
-For example calculate data aggregates on the database side rather than Python side.
+- Keep things as close to database as possible.
+For example calculate data aggregates on the database side rather than on the Python side.

 Example 1.
 Count all articles